jondam1985/party-buddy/README.md

 ## License

 This project is licensed under the MIT license.
-See [license.txt](license.txt) file for details.
+See [license file](https://github.com/jondam1985/party-buddy/blob/master/LICENSE) for details.